-The one time it makes sense to see your Orthopaedic specialist first is when you have a serious tear in one of the tendons or ligaments surrounding the knee — a tear in the medial collateral ligament, for example (on the inside of the knee), or the anterior cruciate ligament (on the outside).
+One time it makes sense to see your Orthopaedic specialist is when you have a serious tear in one of the tendons or ligaments surrounding the knee — a tear in the medial collateral ligament, for example (on the inside of the knee), or the anterior cruciate ligament (on the outside).

 A good physical therapy program can rehabilitate a minor tear, and any good physician will offer that as the first thing to try, unless the situation is serious.
 (Even then, you should investigate Prolotherapy — discussed later in this article — before you commit to surgery.)